-The City Slickers star and famous Oscar host would face Pirates pitcher Paul Maholm.
+The City Slickers star and famous Oscar host would face Pirates pitcher Paul Maholm in the first inning.

 “I got very emotional when I heard my name announced.
 I saw the crowd standing up.
 Because, you know, I’ve been pretending to be a Yankee since I was seven, eight years old, and now I was one.
 It was very emotional at first.
 I had to take a deep breath and look over at Jeter and realize this is really happening.”

-Donning the No. 60, the 5-foot-7 Crystal took the first pitch fastball high and away for a ball and fouled the second pitch off down the first base line, hitting himself in the back of the head with his bat.
+Donning the No. 60 coming out of the Legends Field dugout, the 5-foot-7 Crystal took the first pitch fastball high and away for a ball and fouled the second pitch off down the first base line, hitting himself in the back of the head with his bat.

-Crystal, a former high school baseball star, eventually struck out on a 3-2 count in his only at-bat of the game.
+Crystal, a former high school baseball star, eventually struck out on a 3-2 count in his only at-bat of the game for Joe Girardi’s team.
 He was replaced in the batting order by two-time World Series champ Johnny Damon.